notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 to ... read... those pixels... from the texture and convert them back into something you can use.
-Here's the problem: calling `readPixels` is fundamentally a blocking operation: when you ask the GPU to give you data, you _have_ to wait for it to respond; this means you can't really do any else on the screen while this is happening, like paint any animations.
+Here's the problem: calling `readPixels` is fundamentally a blocking operation: when you ask the GPU to give you data, you _have_ to wait for it to respond; this means you can't really do anything else on the screen while this is happening, like paint any animations.

 TL;DR: